How One Ice Cream Shop Growth Hacked Its Way to Success

 Until that moment, I’ve never witnessed this level of customer service before.
 After all, this small ice cream business could be losing money especially if others caught wind that free ice cream was being given away.
 To my surprise, this wasn’t the case and our sales were growing steadily.

-With so many businesses failing due to risky managerial decision – why did this strategy work?
+With businesses failing due to neglected customer support due to risky managerial decision – why did this strategy work?
 Perhaps my boss knew more than I cared to admit.

 He understood what made customers unhappy.

 We certainly took note of what customers were doing in our store.
 If they didn’t have enough cash on them they felt let down and looked disappointed.